-To operate at high switching frequencies and provide protection during overcurrent conditions, the TPS54388-Q1 device implements a frequency shift.
-Without this frequency shift, during an overcurrent condition the low-side MOSFET might not turn off long enough to reduce the current in the inductor, causing a current runaway.
-With frequency shift, during an overcurrent condition there is a switching-frequency reduction from 100% to 50%, then 25%, as the voltage decreases from 0.8 V to 0 V on the VSENSE pin.
+To operate at high switching frequencies and provide protection during overcurrent conditions, the TPS57112C-Q1 device implements a frequency shift.
+Without the frequency shift, during an overcurrent condition the low-side MOSFET may not turn off long enough to reduce the current in the inductor, causing a current runaway.
+With frequency shift, an overcurrent condition reduces the switching frequency from 100% to 50%, then 25%, as the voltage decreases from 0.8 V to 0 V on the VSENSE pin.
 The frequency shift allows the low-side MOSFET to be off long enough to decrease the current in the inductor.
 During start-up, the switching frequency increases as the voltage on VSENSE increases from 0 V to 0.8 V. See Figure 6 for details.